 Hong Kong's economy grew by 3.8% in 2017, sharply up from 2016's 1.9% growth and the fastest pace since 2011, amidst rising exports, strong domestic demand and rebounding tourism.
 The economy is expected to expand between 3% and 4% this year, according to Paul Chan, HK's finance secretary.

 Rental yields in Hong Kong are very low

 That's not to say rents are low.
-You will pay USD 7,000 per month for a 120 square metre (sq. m.) apartment in Mid Levels.
-But if you want to buy it, it is likely to cost you USD 3 million.
+You will pay US$7,000 per month for a 120 square metre (sq. m.) apartment in Mid Levels.
+But if you want to buy it, it is likely to cost you USD 3.7 million.

 Hong Kong is not a ‘typical’ market.
+How could it be, when Hong Kong is the 2nd most expensive city in the world in which to buy a home?
 It is a place where the rich choose to park assets in the form of apartments, as part of a diversified asset-safeguard strategy - like Monaco and Singapore.
 Such markets typically have lower rental yields than more ‘normal’ housing markets.

 Round trip transaction costs are high for foreign buyers in Hong Kong (though the surcharge is unlikely to be permanent).
 See our Property transaction costs analysis for Hong Kong and Property transaction costs in Hong Kong, compared to the rest of Asia.

 Rental income tax is in middle range in Hong Kong

 Rental Income: Net property income is taxed at 15% (previously 16%).
 Net income is computed by deducting a standard 20% for repairs and outgoings from the assessable value (gross rent less irrecoverable rent and rates paid by owners).

 Capital Gains: No capital gains tax exists in Hong Kong.

 Inheritance: Inheritance tax or estate duty was abolished from 11 February 2006.